AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/using-file-uploader.md

 ## Updating or appending data to an existing table {#appending}

 Got some new data to add to a file you have already uploaded?
-No problem - you can easily update and append data in [!DNL MBI].
+No problem - you can easily update and append data in [!DNL Commerce Intelligence].

 1. To get started, go to **[!UICONTROL Manage Data** > **File Uploads]**.